fedsfarm/yamato/README.md

 ## If you want to buy me some pizza with crypto

+I'd appreciate that.
 You can add a comment to the transaction or dm me if you want to see your name here

 BTC: bc1q70v6kscyjv2pv3rkeu76pa2jvarulc4rw5x9y5
 XMR: 8BzvW543WDsHxo5Xh3ZdcB2ZusYtQtr8NHRyhyxEkZEZTjjdoRPa45dXbRU3df21tTQgnctBJgYkd3QFEDbppnrh51uMEeo